 How can Epoxy Resin be Colored?

 Epoxy resins are usually colorless and absolutely transparent.
 This is why they are so often used for applications where objects or collectibles are cast in resin.
-But transparent resin is also very often used for the realization of self-built aquariums or terrariums.
-There are also many other conceivable applications for which you might want to color the resin.
+But transparent resin is also very often used for the manufacturing of self-built aquariums or terrariums.
+There are, however, many other conceivable applications for which you might want to color the resin.

 - Powdered color pigments